arctrong/md2html/readme.txt

 }-->
 ````

-> NOTE!
-The page metadata (if recognized) may affect the HTML generation process and the final
+> __NOTE!__ __1.__ The page metadata may affect the HTML generation process and the final HTML
-> HTML document in the end.
+> document in the end.
 But it is ignored as a part of the source document, so it will not
-> literally appear in the generated HTML.
+> literally appear in the generated HTML code (though it anyway would not be visible as it's,
+> in fact, an HTML/XML comment).
+>
+> __2.__ The placeholders are substituted without any checks and modifications that makes it
+> possible to inject any code (including JavaScript) into the generated HTML document via
+> the source texts.
+This must not be a problem for personal use but may be a security issue when
+> accepting source texts from untrusted third-parties.
+>
+> 3. The page metadata processing will not fail the page generation.
+If there are incorrect
+> fragments in metadata, reasonable attempts will be done to recognize the correct elements,
+> all the other perts will be ignored.
+If verbose mode is on then a warning messages will be
+> output to the console.

 The page metadata section must be the first non-space text in the source document, otherwise it
-will be ignored (and literally included as the the source text).
+will be ignored (and literally left as the the source text).
 The `METADATA` keyword is
 case-insensitive and must follow directly after the opening marker `<!--` without
 any space.
 The metadata content must be a valid _JSON_ text, that means that the keys are
 case-sensitive and must be enclosed in double quotes.
 Also the root element must be an object